Vamos a Construir “Let’s Build”

 • connect with others in your trade / service area

-• sharing insight on cities or companies to steer clear of
+• sharing insight on cities or companies

 • exchange knowledge & share lessons learned